SoulsTak4r/Construction-Equipment-Delivery-Application/README.md

 # Construction-Equipement-Delivery-Application

-This is a Software Engineering course project
+Note: This project is still under construction.
+Please read "Reference" for description of the project.